framps/raspiBackupDoc/en/src/backup-options.md

 The tar and rsync backup tools used display detailed information (verbose mode).
-This option is particularly useful for initial manual backup tests backup tests in order to be able to track the backup progress.
+This option is particularly useful for initial manual backup tests in order to be able to track the backup progress.

 | Option name | Default | In installer | Configuration name |
 |-------------|----------|--------------|--------------------|